 A diagnosis of high blood pressure, or hypertension, isn’t necessarily what you want to hear, but it may be a blessing in disguise.
 High blood pressure is a clear signal that your heart may be in danger, and the good news is that there are many steps you can take to lower your blood pressure numbers.
-To help with that, Dr. Craig Peterson of Eastern Shore Heart Center in Fairhope, Alabama offers the latest diagnostic tools and treatments.
+To help with that, cardiologist Dr. Craig Peterson of Eastern Shore Heart Center in Fairhope, Alabama offers the latest diagnostic tools and treatments for people from Fairhope, Daphne, Point Clear, Foley and Prichard in Mobile County.
 To learn more about proactive high blood pressure care, call or book an appointment online.

 High blood pressure is caused when your arteries narrow, forcing your blood through smaller openings, which creates stress on your arterial walls each time your heart pumps blood.
 High blood pressure is often progressive and can lead to serious complications, including: